 Step 4: Cook in the Crock Pot.

-Cook the pork on low heat in the Crock Pot for six hours.
+Cook the pork on low heat in a slow cooker for six hours.
 At the end of six hours, you can stir in two cups of cooked white rice to the sauce or serve the pork over top of a bed of rice.

 - Make sure to thoroughly cook the flour after you add it to the butter and mushrooms to get rid of the raw flour taste.
 Cook it for a full minute before adding the milk.